hglm/DataSetTurbo/README.md

 DataSetTurbo
 ============

-A developing set of optimized C++ classes implementing highly optimized random number generation, dynamic arrays and other functions.
+A library featuring a developing set of optimized C++ classes implementing highly optimized random number generation, dynamic arrays and other functions.